 However, the General Electric holding has not been overturned, and has maintained some vitality in the lower courts.
 The D.C.
 Circuit, while noting that General Electric has "been seriously questioned, and has survived twice only by the grace of an equally divided court," nonetheless recognized that it remains "the verbal frame of reference for testing the validity of a license restriction in many subsequent decisions."
-Studiengesellschaft Kohle, 670 F.2d at 1131, citing United States v.
+StudiengeselIschaft Kohle, 670 F.2d at 1131, citing United States v.
 Huck Mfg.
 Co., 382 U.S. 197 (1965); United States v.
 Line Material Co., 333 U.S. 287 (1948).
-Both the Fourth Circuit and the Supreme Court have employed the General Electric framework in upholding agreements challenged as illegal pricefixing.
+Both the Fourth Circuit and the Supreme Court have employed the General Electric framework in upholding agreements challenged as illegal price-fixing.
 Duplan Corp. v.
 Deering Milliken, 444 F. Supp.
 648 (D.S.C.
 1977) (agreement between patent owner and licensing agent as to amount of use royalty to be paid by purchasers of patented machine did not constitute illegal price-fixing), aff'd in part, rev'd in part, 594 F.2d 979 (4th Cir.
 1979), cert. denied, 444 U.S. 1015 (1980); Broadcast Music, Inc. v.
-Columbia Broadcasting Sys., Inc., 441 U.S. 1 (1979) (blanket licensing of flat fee of performance rights in copyrighted musical compositions through performing rights societies does not constitute pricefixing per se).
-Terminal de la companie de la Composition Employeeur decision in Khan, given the longstanding existence of General Electric, there is a substantial question whether Khan would change the DOJ view on this issue, at least outside the arena of maximum vertical resale price maintenance.
+Columbia Broadcasting Sys., Inc., 441 U.S. 1 (1979) (blanket licensing of flat fee of performance rights in copyrighted musical compositions through performing rights societies does not constitute price-fixing per se).

 Notwithstanding General Electric, the Justice Department has stated that it will "enforce the per se rule against resale price maintenance in the intellectual property context."
 IP Guidelines, at 20,743-3.
-Although this pronouncement was prior to the Supreme Court
+Although this pronouncement was prior to the Supreme Court decision in Khan, given the longstanding existence of General Electric, there is a substantial question whether Khan would change the DOJ view on this issue, at least outside the arena of maximum vertical resale price maintenance.